What is NRO? Full Form, Meaning, & Features

 - Through an NRO account, you can transfer the interest earned on the deposited principal amount.

-- You can also transfer the principal amount with some limits.
+- You can also transfer the principal amount with some limits (up to USD 1 million per financial year).

 - You can transfer up to 1 million USD in a financial year after applicable taxes.